enokjun/RALP/README.md

 # Contact
 - Please email **enok.cheon@ngi.no** if you need to.
 However, to inform us of any found bugs, software issues, or general feedback, please use the GitHub Issues

+# ver 1.01
+- fixed issues when assign initial groundwater table using the "thickness above bedrock" option
+- fixed the symbol of initial suction pressure to correctly show $\psi_i$ instead of $\theta_i$, as $\theta_i$ would refer to initial volumetric water content